Turbonator0/contributor-spammer/README.md

 # Setup
-Set your origin to your repository with http://USER:TOKEN@github.com/your/repository
+Set your origin to your repository with the structure of http://USER:TOKEN@github.com/your/repository

 # Use